Looking for the best irons for mid handicappers? You’re in the right place.

 31.9*

-I’ve played 3 rounds with the Ai Smoke irons, and they get better the more I get used to them.
-They flew sky-high and far with good contact for me.
+I’ve played three rounds with the Ai Smoke irons, and they get better the more I get used to them.
+They flew sky-high and far with good contact.

 Conclusion – I don’t see any downside to these irons.
 They perform well and are priced fair.